rococodogs/transcode-batch/readme.markdown

   # appends "{edition-<value>}" to filename (used in plex)
   edition: Widescreen DVD

+  # Toggle output to be .mp4 file instead of default .mkv
+  mp4: false

   # transcode_video defaults to adding the first track, so this can be empty
   # if you only want the main audio track. if 'track' isn't provided, it is assumed
   # that the track being added matches index + 1.